-Analysts say antagonism between the main parties - the Awami League and Bangladesh Nationalist Party - reflects personal animosity between leaders rather than substantial ideological differences.
+Antagonism between the main parties - the Awami League and Bangladesh Nationalist Party - to a large degree reflects personal animosity between leaders rather than substantial ideological differences.

-The low-lying country is vulnerable to flooding and cyclones and it stands to be badly affected by predicted rises in sea levels.
+The low-lying country is vulnerable to flooding and cyclones, and stands to be badly affected by any rises in sea levels.